Toledo (Castilla-La Mancha), Spain April 2025 (Tour 11)

 The village church (the Iglesia Parroquial Nuestra Senora de la Asuncion) is on the Fernando el Catolico.
 This 15th century limestone church is quite plain on the outside but inside, it is very special.
 The congregation was gathering for a Sunday service as we arrived and I had time for just one photo of the inside of what has been described as “the noblest religious building in the whole of the Serrania de Cuenca”.

 From the church we made our way down one of the connecting lanes to the Calle de Isabel La Catolica and the Plaza Mayor.
-There’s a very attractive bar on the square (the Bar Paraiso), complete with wonderful wooden balcony, and it was time for a spot of lunch.
+There’s a very attractive bar on the square (the Bar Paraiso), complete with wonderful wooden balcony, and it was there we took time out for a spot of lunch.

 We both enjoyed our brief lunch outside the Bar Paraiso but it was time to move on.
 The chap in Canamares had also suggested we visit a local beauty spot very close to Beteta, La Laguna de El Tobar.